Todd Marks

-Todd Marks is an American businessman and computer programmer.
-Marks, a 40 under 40 and 2x EY Entrepreneur of the Year Nominee, is the teacher-turned-technologist founder and CEO of Mindgrub Technologies.
-Mindgrub, voted CRTC's Tech Company of the Year and placing #520 on the Inc 500/5000, is a mobile, social and web app consultancy, working with companies and organizations in a variety of industries to bring their brand to digital.
-Mindgrub has won several awards and is considered a tech market leader, working with clients like Exelon, GraphicAudio, Under Armour, The Universities at Shady Grove, UMBC, Phillips, Wendy’s, AOL, and Yamaha.
-Marks was a Baltimore Business Journal honoree of 40 Under 40, a two-time nominee for the EY Entrepreneur of the Year Award, a Baltimore Visionary named by Baltimore Magazine, and was elected to the Board of Directors for the Northeastern Maryland Tech Council (NMTC).
+Todd Marks is an American businessman, technologist, and computer programmer.
+He is a teacher-turned-technologist who is the founder and CEO of Mindgrub Technologies.

+Mindgrub, is a mobile, social and web app consultancy, working with companies and organizations in a variety of industries to bring their brand to digital.
+Mindgrub has won several awards and worked with clients like Exelon, GraphicAudio, Under Armour, The Universities at Shady Grove, UMBC, Phillips Foods, Wendy's, AOL, and Yamaha.

+Marks was a Baltimore Business Journal honoree of 40 Under 40, a two-time nominee for the EY Entrepreneur of the Year Award, a Baltimore Visionary named by Baltimore Magazine, and was elected to the board of directors for the Northeastern Maryland Tech Council (NMTC).

 Marks has written and contributed to a number of books including Flash Magic, New Masters of Flash, and Web Design in a Nutshell.
 Marks also sits on the advisory boards for Loyola University’s MBA program, the Maryland Technology Council (MTC), and the Northeastern Maryland Tech Council (NMTC).

+Early life and education

+Marks was born in Syracuse, New York.
+He grew up in Howard County, Maryland, graduated high school in Columbia and studied at Loyola College, where he graduated in 1998 with a Bachelors of Science in Math.